EnigmaCurry/hushcrumbs/README.md

 ## 🔒 Security

 - Variables are encrypted using [Fernet symmetric encryption](https://cryptography.io/en/latest/fernet/).
-- An encrypted auth token is stored in the DB and validated on every operation.
+- An encryption key is used to encrypt values in the DB, which is validated on every operation.
 - The `ENCRYPTION_KEY` must be exported in the environment:

 ```bash